Sutton Wick air crash: Rescue

 Richards found one dog alive in its cage and released it.
 Webb found another suffering from burns and hiding behind a farmyard.
 An RSPCA inspector later arrived and took the injured dog to a vet in Abingdon.
 One badly injured dog was put down.
 Six dogs were found dead in the wreckage.

 Fire engines from RAF Abingdon and the Berkshire Fire Brigade station at Didcot fought the blaze.

 Eight fire engines raced to the scene and firemen sprayed foam on to the wreckage.
 As soon as it was cool enough the firemen, assisted by policemen and RAF men from Abingdon, began the search.
 Within half an hour they had recovered 20 bodies.

 Ambulances took four injured survivors of the crash to the Radcliffe Infirmary in Oxford.
-They were RAF men Leonard Andrews, Victor Hurring and Henry Ludlow from the aircraft, and civilian Margaret Stanton who had been trapped in her house.
+They were RAF men Leonard Andrew, Victor Hurring and Henry Ludlow from the aircraft, and civilian Margaret Stanton who had been trapped in her house.
 Another man was rescued alive but died on the way to hospital.
 The Oxford City Police force deployed eight officers to clear traffic to help ambulances to reach the Infirmary.
 Later that day the Infirmary described the three men as "dangerously ill".

 RAF Abingdon's chaplain, Rev. Stanley Harrison, and medical officer, Flying Officer Charles Evans, joined the rescue.
 An hour and a half after the crash they rescued the surviving RAF Police dog.
 They continued rescue work for three hours and removed 14 bodies from the wreckage.
 An RAF document states: "At one stage a Calor gas cylinder bottle exploded near these officers and the fire thereupon began to gain ground.
 Undeterred by this, they continued their search of the wreckage until it was clear that there could be no survivors."